 FOR OUR STAFF'S SAFETY, DO NOT LEAVE DONATIONS ON ANY DAYS OR TIMES OTHER THAN THOSE LISTED BELOW::

-Reconsidered Goods is a benefit for all that are involved — after we achieve our501(c)(3) status, our donors will be eligible for a tax deduction for the value of the items they donate.
-Community members will have access to hard-to-find, affordable materials.
+Reconsidered Goods is a benefit for all that are involved — because of our501(c)(3) status, our donors are eligible for a tax deduction for the value of the items they donate.
+Community members have access to hard-to-find, affordable materials.
 Usable materials are kept from entering the waste stream.

-As an organization, nearly 90% of our annual budget will be coming from income generated through sales and fee-for-service programming.
-The money we make through retail sales and outreach programs will pay for day-to-day operations (salaries, rent, utilities, vehicles, etc.) and will allow us to continue collecting materials and providing programming that fulfills our mission.
-The remaining 10% will be generated through community grants to further the arts, education, and environmental endeavors.
+As an organization, nearly 90% of our annual budget comes from income generated through sales and fee-for-service programming.
+The money we make through retail sales and outreach programs pay for day-to-day operations (salaries, rent, utilities, vehicles, etc.) and allow us to continue collecting materials and providing programming that fulfills our mission.
+The remaining income is generated through community grants and cash donations to further the arts, education, and environmental endeavors.

 Reconsidered Goods accepts donations on designated donation days and is averaging around